yt-dlp/yt-dlp/README.md

 ### Configuration file encoding

-The config files are decoded according to the UTF BOM if present, and in the encoding from system locale otherwise.
+The configuration files are decoded according to the UTF BOM if present, and in the encoding from system locale otherwise.

 If you want your file to be decoded differently, add `# coding: ENCODING` to the beginning of the file (e.g. `# coding: shift-jis`).
 There must be no characters before that, even spaces or BOM.